varvarigos/LitBench/docs/tasks/abs_completion.md

 ### **Example Input**
 ```
 Title: Attention Is All You Need

-Abstract: The dominant sequence transduction models are based on complex recurrent or convolutional neural networks in an encoder-decoder configuration.
+Part of abstract: The dominant sequence transduction models are based on complex recurrent or convolutional neural networks in an encoder-decoder configuration.
 ```

 This formatted prompt is then used as input for the model to generate the completed abstract.